Your trusted partner in cosmetic care abroad

 Is Breast Implant Revision Safe in Thailand?

-Yes — revision surgery at a JCI-accredited hospital with a board-certified plastic surgeon meets the same safety standards as the US, UK, and Australia.
+Yes.
+Revision surgery at a JCI-accredited hospital with a board-certified plastic surgeon meets the same safety standards as the US, UK, and Australia.
 Thailand's top hospitals have dedicated breast surgery units that handle revision cases regularly.
 The key safety factor is surgeon experience with secondary breast surgery specifically, not just general cosmetic work.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 When Is Further Revision Needed?

 Further revision may be necessary if capsular contracture recurs, the implant shifts position as swelling resolves, or the aesthetic result does not meet what was discussed.
 Recurrence rates for contracture are lower after full capsulectomy than after capsulotomy alone.
-Wait at least six months before evaluating your result — the pocket needs that long to fully stabilise, and early concerns often resolve as swelling clears.
+Wait at least six months before evaluating your result.
+The pocket needs that long to fully stabilise, and early concerns often resolve as swelling clears.

 Planning Your Trip to Thailand for Breast Implant Revision

-Most revision patients need 7–10 days in Thailand.
+Most revision patients need 10–14 days in Thailand.
 Here is how to organise your trip, what to send in advance, and what happens on the ground.

 How Long to Stay in Thailand